 If you want to limit your family’s exposure to harsh chemicals, then you’ll probably want to use one of these natural stain removers:

-- Buncha Farmers Stain Stick: This all-natural, environmentally-friendly stain remover is made with saponified coconut oil, borax, and lemon essential oil.
+- Buncha Farmers Stain Stick: This all-natural, environmentally-friendly stain remover is made with saponified coconut oil and borax.
 The stick can be rubbed directly on the stain or you can make a spray by grating the stick into some water.

 - Lemon juice: One-hundred percent real lemon juice is a great option for white clothing, as it has a natural bleaching action due to its acetic acid.